 Pets less than 25 pounds are welcome, but there’s a $75 cleaning fee.

 Small dogs are welcome, but this isn’t the most pet-friendly place in the city (that would be the Loews, the Westin, or the Kimpton hotel).
 No scoopers, bowls, or doggie beds are provided, so be sure to pack your own.

-For breakfast, there are conscionable cage-free, hormone-free eggs, antibiotic-free bacon and sausage, and whole-leaf teas.
-But it doesn’t come cheap -- $7 bucks for a bagel plus an extra $2 for cream cheese, and an extra $7 for a pot of coffee.
+Breakfast here doesn’t come cheap.
 For a quintessential New York experience -- and to save a few bucks -- head to Ess-A-Bagel instead, just a few blocks away.
 There, a bagel with schmear (OK, cream cheese) is just as delicious (if not more so), and is less than half the price.

 Balcony / Terrace / Patio